 The course materials (lectures, assignments, feedback of the assignments etc) are available on Canvas, our digital learning environment.
 The documents will remain available on Canvas for at least one year.

-To be able to do the computer practicals of this course you will need R and R studio.
+In order to do the computer practicals, you will need R and R studio.

-R and R studio can be downloaded for free from the internet. https://cran.r-project.org/
+R and R studio can be downloaded for free at https://cran.r-project.org/.

 Bast, R. & Heymans, M.W.
 (2020).
 Introduction to R and RStudio [Online].
 Available under: https://bookdown.org/introrbook/intro2r